scalable-web-systems/cache-1/README.md

 module.exports = { LruCache }
 ```

 Woah!!
 That's a LOT of code.
-Let's break it down into the 2 classes that's composed of - **CacheNode** and **LruCache**. **LruCache** will serve as our main cache class and will be responsible for storing data while **CacheNode** is the standard Linked List Node class with a next and a tail pointer as well as to members to store key and value properties of the incoming object. **CacheNode** class is fairly small and intuitive.
+Let's break it down into the 2 classes that it's composed of - **CacheNode** and **LruCache**. **LruCache** will serve as our main cache class and will be responsible for storing data while **CacheNode** is the standard Linked List Node class with a next and a tail pointer as well as two members to store key and value properties of the incoming object. **CacheNode** class is fairly small and intuitive.
 Let's take a deep dive into the **LruCache** class.
 Let's look at the constructor:

 ```
     constructor(capacity) {